 Lots—and only the people with whom HR doesn't want to speak—they would have called you if you were a contender.
 It's a wonderful opportunity for you to make a lasting bad impression.

 Fishing-for-attention calls steal the company's time, irritate the resume screener and generally, accomplish nothing in your favor.
 In an HR department in a mid-sized company, callers, and especially repeat callers, are known and referred to as "stalkers."

 An HR staff person said to one caller, "You are calling to ask me to look through this pile of 200 resumes to see if I have received yours?
 If you are that uncertain, why don't you just send it again?"
 Fishing-for-attention phone calls rarely help and usually brand you as a pain.

-6. If you want a call from a recruiter or potential employer, give them a number at which you can be reached.
-The majority of resumes received by HR list only a home phone.
-Big mistake.
+Give them this number or another number at which they can reach you and talk.
+Many resumes received by HR list only a home phone, although this is becoming less common.
+Big mistake though.
 HR staff members give up on candidates with whom they play phone tag for days.